-- 1 Turn the system power on. - 2 Connect the UFD5. - 3 Select Control Panel from the Start menu. - 4 Double-click System. - 5 Select the Hardware tab, then click Device Manager. - Select Universal Serial Bus controllers, then Y-E Data USB Floppy. - 7 From the Action menu, click Uninstall. - 8 Keep clicking OK until the Confirmation of deletion of device message appears. - 9 Select Scan for hardware changes from the Action menu.
+- 1 Turn the system power on.

+- 2 Connect the UFD5.

+- 3 Point to Settings from the Start menu and then select Control Panel.

+- 4 Double-click System.

+- 5 Select the Hardware tab, then click Device Manager.

+- 6 Select Universal Serial Bus controllers, then Y-E Data USB Floppy.

+- 7 From the Action menu, click Uninstall.

+- Reep clicking OK until the Confirmation of deletion of device message appears. - 9 Select Scan for hardware changes from the Action menu.
 The UFD5 is recognized as drive A.